SandraAhlgrimm/springai-kubernetes-workshop/module-3-running-on-kubernetes/README.md

 You've completed this module when:
 - ✅ Recipe Finder runs in Kubernetes
 - ✅ Ollama serves LLM requests
-- ✅ Redis stores vector embeddings
+- ✅ Redis Vector Store is properly configured
 - ✅ Health probes work correctly
 - ✅ You can access the UI from your browser
 - ✅ HPA scales pods based on load